A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

-As machine translation does not entail a multi-output task, we employed a simplified version of the confidence estimation model, introduced in Section~\ref{subsection:confidence_estimation}, consisting of only the intra-category encoder.
+As machine translation does not entail a multi-output task, we employed a simplified version of the confidence estimation model, introduced in Section~\ref{subsection:camell:confidence_estimation}, consisting of only the intra-category encoder.
 The latent dimension of the encoder and feature transformation layer is $16$.
-The parameters are optimised using the standard binary negative log likelihood loss~\citep{cox1958regression}\footnote{\url{https://gitlab.cs.uni-duesseldorf.de/general/dsml/camell.git}}.
+The parameters are optimised using the standard binary negative log likelihood loss~\citep{cox1958regression}.

-It is crucial to address the inherent challenges in sequential machine translation labelling: (1) future sentence structure and labels can change depending on the current label, and (2) for any sentence position there exists multiple valid candidate words.
-This complexity hinders seamless integration of dataset labels with the learning model for new data labelling.
+It is crucial to address the inherent challenges in sequential machine translation labelling: (1) future sentence structure and labels can change depending on the current label, and (2) for any word position there exist multiple valid candidate words.
+This complexity necessitates the use of a dynamic annotation approach, as static dataset labels are insufficient for new data labeling.
 To avoid high translation annotation costs, we propose a practical approach: using an \emph{expert} translation model, specifically the MBART-50 multilingual model~\citep{tang2020mbart50}, to simulate a human annotator.

-The labelling process we propose, depicted in Figure~\ref{fig:translation_annotation}, is a multi-stage procedure.
+Our approach, depicted in Figure~\ref{figure:experiments:translation_annotation}, is a multi-stage procedure.
 Initially, the learning model produces a translation for a selected source language sentence.
 As it generates the translation, it simultaneously estimates its confidence for the subsequent token.
 Should this confidence fall below a set threshold $\alpha_{\text{sel}}$, the \emph{expert} translation model steps in to supply the next word in the translation.
 After the label is provided, the learning model resumes the translation generation.
 For any future token whose confidence drops below the threshold, the \emph{expert} translation model re-engages.
 This process continues until a complete translation for the source sentence is realised.
 The uncertainty threshold, $\alpha_{\text{sel}}$, is strategically chosen to yield a maximum of $N_{\text{ann}}$ word labels.